Jai-veer07/Induction-Program/Readme.md

 🗓️ Day 2 →01-08-25 (📚 Values, Lectures & Proficiency Tests)

-- Lecture by **Ms. Priya Darshni** on *Universal Human Values* — empathy, integrity, and mutual respect.
+- Lecture by **Dr. Priya Darshni** on *Universal Human Values* — empathy, integrity, and mutual respect.
 She focused on the significance of empathy, integrity, and mutual respect in shaping personal character and professional behavior
-- Talk by **Mr. Arvind Dhingra** adding more perspectives.
+- Talk by **Dr. Arvind Dhingra** adding more perspectives.
 - Proficiency tests in **English** (Easy) & **Mathematics** ( Easy to Moderate )

 ---